codacy-open-source-projects-scans/pgadmin4/docs/en_US/preferences.rst

   auto-size to the maximum width of the data in the column as loaded in the first batch.
 If set to *Column name*, the column will be sized to the widest of the data type or column name.
+* Use *Data result rows per page* to specify the number of records to fetch in one batch.
+Changing this value will override DATA_RESULT_ROWS_PER_PAGE setting from config file.
+* Use the *Max column data display length* to specify the maximum number of characters to be visible in the data output cell.
+If the data is larger than this value, it will be truncated.
-* Specify the maximum width of the column in pixels when 'Columns sized by' is set to *Column data*.
+* Use *Maximum column width* to Specify the maximum width of the column in pixels when 'Columns sized by' is set to *Column data*.
 If 'Columns sized by' is set to *Column name* then this setting won't have any effect.
-* Specify the number of records to fetch in one batch.
-Changing this value will override DATA_RESULT_ROWS_PER_PAGE setting from config file.
 * Use the *Result copy field separator* drop-down listbox to select the field separator for copied data.
 * Use the *Result copy quote character* drop-down listbox to select the quote